CuracelDev/fullstack-php-test/README.md

 ## Setup With Docker

+Alternatively to the regular setup above, the application can be run a more controlled environment using [Docker](https://docker.com/).
-To ensure all the necessary tools needed for the development are available and to maintain environment consistency, the application can be developed with [Docker](https://docker.com/).
+This is to ensure all the necessary tools needed for the development are available and to maintain environment consistency.
+If you are not interested in running it in docker you can [skip to post setup section](#post-setup)

 #### Add [Laradock](http://laradock.io/) as submodule